The Art of Assembly

-With Frédérique Aït-Touati, Ahmed Al-Nawas, andcompany&Co., Marco Baravalle, Anna Clara Basilicò / Rise Up For Climate Justice, Claudia Bosse, Judith Butler, Jodi Dean, Die Vielen, Radha D’Souza, Didier Eribon, Benjamin Foerster-Baldenius / raumlabor berlin, Max Haiven, Jay Jordan, Oliver Marchart, Alia Mossallam, Chantal Mouffe, Antonio Negri, Sibylle Peters, Julia Ramírez-Blanco, Milo Rau, Oliver Ressler, School of Resistance, Jonas Staal, Staub zu Glitzer, Nora Sternfeld, The Church of Stop Shopping, The Laboratory of Insurrectionary Imagination (Labofii), Julian Warner, Dana Yahalomi / Public Movement et al.
+With Frédérique Aït-Touati, Ahmed Al-Nawas, andcompany&Co., Marco Baravalle, Anna Clara Basilicò / Rise Up For Climate Justice, Merve Bedir, Claudia Bosse, Tania Bruguera, Judith Butler, Jodi Dean, Die Vielen, Radha D’Souza, Didier Eribon, Benjamin Foerster-Baldenius / raumlaborberlin, Max Haiven, Edit Kaldor, Oliver Marchart, Alia Mossallam, Chantal Mouffe, Antonio Negri, Marina Otero Verzier, Sibylle Peters, Julia Ramírez-Blanco, Milo Rau, Oliver Ressler, School of Resistance, Jonas Staal, Sarah Waterfeld/Staub zu Glitzer, Nora Sternfeld, The Church of Stop Shopping, The Laboratory of Insurrectionary Imagination (Labofii), Julian Warner, Dana Yahalomi / Public Movement, Ann Liv Young et al.

 Hosted by Florian Malzacher